ianozsvald/social_media_brand_disambiguator/README.md

 Use sklearn in a trivial way to classify in and out of class examples. learn1 uses Leave One Out Cross Validation with a Logistic Regression classifier using default text preparation methods, the results are pretty poor.
 Note that there is no real validation set (just an out of sample test for the 2 cases as a sanity check after training).
 This is a trivial classifier and isn't to be trusted for any real work.

-Results are written to a hardcoded table name (see learn1.py)
+Results are written to the table specified as the second argument:

 ******* NOTE use SQLiteManager to copy scikit_validation_app to learn1_validation_apple

-    $ DISAMBIGUATOR_CONFIG=production python learn1.py scikit_testtrain_apple
+    $ DISAMBIGUATOR_CONFIG=production python learn1.py scikit_testtrain_apple --validation_table=learn1_validation_apple

 Scoring predictions
 -------------------